Jota (footballer, born March 1999): Celtic

-2021–22: Breakthrough and Scottish Premiership
+2021–22: Breakthrough

-On 1 September 2021, Jota joined Scottish Premiership club Celtic on loan for the 2021–22 season, with an option to buy for €7.5 million.
+On 1 September 2021, Jota joined Scottish Premiership club Celtic on loan for the 2021–22 season, with an option to buy for £6.5 million.
 Ten days later, he made his debut for Celtic in a 3–0 home win over Ross County, playing the entire game.
 Jota scored his first goal for the club in a victory against Raith Rovers in the quarter final of the Scottish League Cup on 23 September.
 He scored his first league goal on 3 October, a late winner in a 2–1 away win to Aberdeen.
 Having scored six goals in 15 appearances, including two in a 4–2 win at Dundee on 7 November and four assists, he was awarded the SPFL's Player of the Month for both October and November, prompting calls for Celtic to activate the option to buy in his loan contract.
 On 25 November, Jota scored in a 3–2 away defeat at Bayer 04 Leverkusen in the UEFA Europa League.

 A hamstring injury in early December forced him out of the club's League Cup victory against Hibernian.
 He made his return from injury on 17 January 2022, in a 2–0 home win over Hibernian.
 After several games without a goal or an assist, on 9 April he assisted Celtic's third goal in a 7–0 win over St Johnstone.
 In the next matches, Jota scored and assisted twice, earning him the SPFL Player of the Month award for April.
 On 1 May, he scored his first goal in the Old Firm derby, a 1–1 draw against Rangers at Celtic Park.
 He finished the season with 13 goals and 14 assists, as the club's top assist provider for the season; 10 of those assists were in the league, the second-highest total, helping Celtic win their 10th Scottish Premiership title in 11 years.

-2022–present: Permanent transfer
+2022–23: Domestic treble and departure

-On 1 July 2022, Celtic triggered Jota's buyout clause of €7.5m (£6.4m), signing him on a permanent five-year deal, with Benfica also receiving 30% of a future transfer.
+On 1 July 2022, Celtic triggered Jota's buyout clause of £6.5 million, signing him on a permanent five-year deal, with Benfica also receiving 30% of a future transfer.
 Jota started the 2022–23 season by closing Celtic's 2–0 home win against Aberdeen.
 On 6 August, he provided a hat-trick of assists for the first time in his career as Celtic beat Ross County 3–1 away from home.
 On 3 September, he scored a goal with a chip against arch rivals Rangers in a 4–0 win at Parkhead.
 On 14 September, Jota was named player of the match in Celtic's 1–1 draw against Shakhtar Donetsk in the 2022–23 UEFA Champions League.
 He scored his first UEFA Champions League goal on 5 October in a 3–1 group stage loss to RB Leipzig.